allegro/allegro.tech/_posts/2016-09-22-self-contained-UI-tests-for-ios-applications.md

 We’ll use [Xcode UI Testing](https://developer.apple.com/videos/play/wwdc2015/406/) for UI tests.
 It’s the official UI testing framework from Apple that reduces the need for explicit waits in test code.
-Less explicit waits means faster and more readable test code, that’s very important for test suite maintenance.
+Less explicit waiting means faster and more readable test code which is very important for test suite maintenance.
-Also, as it’s the official Apple framework, we’ll hopefully avoid situations when test framework breaks with new Xcode releases.
+Also, as it’s the official Apple framework, we’ll hopefully avoid situations when the test framework breaks with new Xcode releases.

 Unfortunately there isn’t much official documentation for the framework, but [Joe Masilotti](http://masilotti.com/) did a tremendous job of documenting and explaining all of the quirks.